kaioneuhauss/terraform-harvester-aws/README.md

 - A VPC properly configured (subnets, routes, NAT, etc.)
 - A Key Pair created and available under your Rancher node's home directory.

+Note: Terraform will create 4 vms.
+1 bastion, where you will use to access the three main rancher vms.
+The Rancher vms were configured using only private IPs.

 ---

 ## 🛠️ Deploying to AWS